 Daily Schedule - Itinerary

 We will dedicate the best hours of light and weather to photography.
 We will take meal breaks to keep us warm, relaxed, and nourished.

-(Day 1) - July 29 - Barb will make arrangements to get the group to the small airstrip for our flight to Lake Clark National Park.
+(Day 1) - July 13 - Barbara will make arrangements to get the group to the small airstrip for our flight to Lake Clark National Park.
 Typically this flight is scheduled around 10 AM.
 We will spend the rest of the day at the lodge enjoying the beautiful surrounding, the delicious meals and of course, photographing the bears.

-(Day 5) - August 2 - Morning with the bears, breakfast, and then a short ride to the beach for our flight back to Anchorage.
+(Day 6) - July 18 - A leisurely morning at the lodge, breakfast, and then a short ride to the beach for our flight back to Anchorage.
 Back in Anchorage you'll have time to eat lunch in town, check out some of the sights, then catch a cab for the short ride to the airport.
 Some guests may find flights easier on the following day and may wish to overnight in Anchorage.